Children and Conspiracy Theories

 Researchers attributed, in large part, students’ early attraction to unsubstantiated information with their immersion in social media, where varied stories flow freely.

 Social media does indeed connect students to these stories.
-But, increasing research shows that it is students’ growing inability to decide for themselves what is true—and our schools’ failure to teach them how—that makes them vulnerable to buying in.
+But, research increasingly shows that it is students’ growing inability to decide for themselves what is true—and our schools’ failure to teach them how to make that determination—that makes them vulnerable to buying in.

 Should this emerging data worry us?
 Absolutely, and here is why.